 How much does assisted living cost per month in Minnesota?

-Most assisted living communities in Minnesota range between $5,900 and $6,600 per month, with a statewide median near $6,250 per month.
+Most assisted living communities in Minnesota range between $5,250 and $7,900 per month, with a statewide median near $6,573 per month based on the CareScout 2025 Cost of Care Survey.

-Is assisted living more expensive in Minnesota than other states?
+Is assisted living more expensive in Minnesota than neighboring states?

 What is the most expensive region in Minnesota for assisted living?

-The Twin Cities metropolitan area, particularly Minneapolis and surrounding suburbs, typically reflects the highest assisted living pricing in the state.
+The Twin Cities metropolitan area, particularly Minneapolis and surrounding suburbs, consistently reflects the highest assisted living pricing in the state, with communities frequently ranging between $5,900 and $8,200+ per month.

 Can Medicaid help pay for assisted living in Minnesota?

-Minnesota Medicaid may provide limited assistance through Home and Community-Based Services waiver programs, though room and board costs are generally not fully covered.
+Minnesota Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs, though room and board costs are generally not covered.
+Eligibility depends on income, assets, and demonstrated care needs.
+Families should confirm current program details with the Minnesota Department of Human Services or a qualified elder law advisor.

 Methodology